 Native Education College (NEC) is the largest private Indigenous college in British Columbia.
 It honours the cultural perspectives of its students.
 Its unique campus in Vancouver is modelled in form and function on a traditional cedar longhouse and features a totem pole created by well-known carver Norman Tait.

 NEC offers career-track programming as well as a pathway to bachelor’s degrees at seven post-secondary institutions in the province.
-Diplomas and certificates are offered in subjects that include community counselling, business and health care.
-The Aboriginal adult basic education program prepares students for post-secondary education.
-It incorporates an Indigenous perspective through its focus on cultural studies, self-government and First Nations studies.
+Diplomas and certificates are offered in subjects such as community counselling, business and health care.
+The Aboriginal adult basic education program prepares students for post-secondary education, incorporating an Indigenous perspective through its focus on cultural studies, self-government and First Nations studies.

 NEC’s program in Northwest Coast jewellery arts teaches formline drawing, silver carving and other metalwork techniques.
-Students learn studio management while producing earrings, bracelets and pendants.
-A unique program in Aboriginal tourism operations teaches practical skills in ecotourism, heritage interpretation and cross-cultural tourism.
-After classroom work, students complete a placement with a tourism company.
+A unique program in Aboriginal tourism operations teaches skills in ecotourism, heritage interpretation and cross-cultural tourism.
+After classroom work, students also complete a placement with a tourism company.

 |Size of school||Tuition (diploma)||Tuition (certificate)||Residence offerings|